frequent questions

 The payer and the beneficiary may only be charged the costs invoiced by the respective payment service provider.

-Fees may not be charged for transfers via payment applications operated by third parties (e.g. MBWay) where one of the following limits is not exceeded:
+Fees may not be charged for transfers via payment applications operated by third parties (e.g. MB WAY) where one of the following limits is not exceeded:

-For example, per month, a customer may make 25 transfers of €6 each or five transfers of €30 each free of charge using MBWay.
+For example, per month, a customer may make 25 transfers of €6 each or five transfers of €30 each free of charge using MB WAY.

 If the customer exceeds the limits mentioned above (e.g. by making a transfer of more than €30), the payment service provider may charge a fee, which, nevertheless, must not exceed:

-The providers are obliged to appropriately advertise the price of these transfers in price lists made available to the public so as to ensure that the interested parties are given prior knowledge to be able to evaluate the conditions offered in the market.
+Payment service providers are obliged to appropriately advertise the price of these transfers in price lists made available to the public so as to ensure that the interested parties are given prior knowledge to be able to evaluate the conditions offered in the market.

 The price charged for interbank credit transfers is usually lower when the payer provides the beneficiary’s IBAN since the transactions can be processed through automated data transmission systems without additional intervention.